Inflammatory Bowel Disease

 Although gastrointestinal tracts in humans and species commonly used in animal experimentation are grossly composed of similar organs, they also present with specificities in anatomy and physiology that reflect distinct evolutionary paths, dietary needs, feeding patterns and digestive strategies.

-Species-specific differences in intestinal structure, organisation, histology and function lead to variations in microbiome/mucus/bile acids composition, surface areas interactions, absorption of orally administered compounds, susceptibility to IBD and response to treatments.
+Species-specific differences in intestinal structure, organisation, histology and function lead to inter-species divergences in microbiome/mucus/bile acids composition, surface areas interactions, absorption of orally administered compounds, susceptibility to IBD, and responses to treatments.

 Species-specific differences in gastrointestinal anatomy and physiology

-Furthermore, segmental contractions in the rodent colon differ from the peristaltic waves observed in humans, impacting how external triggering factors (environmental compounds, drugs) interact with the gut mucosa and the gut microbiome.
+Furthermore, segmental contractions in the rodent colon differ from the peristaltic waves observed in humans, impacting how external triggering factors (environmental toxins, drugs) interact with the gut mucosa and the gut microbiome.

-In contrast to humans, mice and rats feed almost incessantly and mostly during the night, leading to lower pH in the rodent stomach compared to humans Nagpal et al., Front.
-Microbiol., Nov 2018, McConnell et al., J. Pharm. & Pharmac., Jan 2008.
-Variations in intestinal pH can influence the solubility and absorption of certain drugs and/or favor the presence of metabolizing enzymes and microbiota that are not typical for the human gastrointestinal (GI) tract, resulting in inter-species differences in drug metabolism and composition of the gut microbiome Kohl et al., J. Exp.
-Zool., Apr 2013.
+In contrast to humans, mice and rats feed almost incessantly and mostly during the night, leading to lower pH in the rodent stomach compared to humans 32, 33.
+Variations in intestinal pH can influence the solubility and absorption of certain drugs and/or favor the presence of metabolizing enzymes and microbiota that are not typical for the human GI tract, resulting in inter-species differences in drug metabolism and composition of the gut microbiome 34.

 Species-specific differences in gut microbiome